-If you and your divorcing spouse own a residence, it’s just about a guarantee that only one of you will be able to live there when divorce proceedings complete.
-Occasionally, if agreements can’t be reached, courts will decree that assets like homes get liquidated, and the profits be split, but for primary residences, one former spouse will almost always end up with the house.
+If you and your divorcing spouse own a residence, it’s just about a guarantee that only one of you will be able to live there when divorce proceedings are complete.
+Occasionally, if agreements can’t be reached, courts will decree that assets like homes get liquidated, and the profits are split, but for primary residences, one former spouse will almost always end up with the house.
 But that doesn’t mean that during a divorce you have to move out.
 In fact, there are some arguments to suggest that staying in your home during the turmoil of a divorce is a smart move.
 Here are some things to consider when deciding if you should remain in your home during a divorce or vacate it.

 Do You Feel Safe?